Indian Americans: Income

 The median household income for Indian immigrants in 2019 was much higher than that of the overall foreign- and native-born populations.
 Indians overall have much higher incomes than the total foreign and native-born populations.

 In a 2019 survey, it was found that households headed by an Indian immigrant had a median income of $132,000, compared to $64,000 and $66,000 for all immigrant and U.S.-born households, respectively.
 Indian immigrants were also much less likely to be in poverty (5%) than immigrants overall (14%) or the U.S. born (12%).

-According to 2020 US census data, the median Indian American household income is now $157,005.
+According to 2020 US census data, the median Indian American household income had risen to $157,005.

-Indian Americans had the second highest Per Capita Incomes among Asian Americans of $72,389 which was second only to Taiwanese Americans.
+Indian Americans had the second-highest per capita incomes among Asian Americans of $72,389 which was second only to Taiwanese Americans, who tend to have smaller households than Indian Americans.

-75.1% of Indian Americans worked in Management, business, science, and arts occupations, this is compared to only 43.2% for the total population.
+75.1% of Indian Americans worked in management, business, science, and arts occupations, this is compared to only 43.2% for the total population.